 EXPLORE THIS STORY

-TRUMP VS POPE LEO XIV: WHEN THE PRESIDENT PLAYS DOCTOR AND TAKES ON 1.4 BILLION CATHOLICS
+TRUMP VS. POPE LEO XIV: WHEN THE PRESIDENT THINKS HE'S A DOCTOR AND DEFIES 1.4 BILLION CATHOLICS

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-The curiosity item as a delegitimization weapon
+The news item as a tool of delegitimation

 Dominant angle identified — does not reflect unanimity of this country’s media